Coherent Biexciton Transport in the Presence of Exciton-Exciton Annihilation in Molecular Aggregates: Equation of motion

-May and co-workers reduced the full master equation to kinetic rate equations by considering coherence between first excited states $W_{mn}=B_m^{\dagger}B_n$, coherence between second excited state $Z_{mn}=D_m^{\dagger}D_n$ and mixed coherence $R_{mn}=D_m^{\dagger}B_n$ to decay rapidly, leading to
+May and co-workers\cite{may2014kinetic} reduced the full master equation to kinetic rate equations by considering coherence between first excited states $W_{mn}=\langle B_m^{\dagger}B_n\rangle$, coherence between second excited state $Z_{mn}=\langle D_m^{\dagger}D_n\rangle$ and mixed coherence $R_{mn}=\langle D_m^{\dagger}B_n\rangle$ to decay rapidly, leading to

 The nonlinear rate equations describe multiexciton dynamics quite well in the weak-coupling limit where closed-system dynamics can be considered perturbative.
-Their validity arises not only from the vanishing time dependence of the coherences but also from retaining only the leading (first-order) contributions in $J$, $\mathcal{J}$, and $K$.
+Their validity arises not only from the vanishing time dependence of the coherences but also from retaining only the leading order contributions in $J$, $\mathcal{J}$, and $K$.

-In this work, we extend May's approach to incorporate the effects of time-dependent off-diagonal elements originating from four-body correlations of transition operators.\cite{may2014kinetic} To close the resulting set of equations and keep the dynamics tractable, four-body correlators are factorized into pairwise transition operators or two-site correlation within a mean-field type approximation.\cite{wang2018laser} This procedure leads to the following simplified equation of motion for the off-diagonal elements. \begin{widetext}
+In this work, we extend May's approach to incorporate the effects of time-dependent off-diagonal elements originating from four-body correlations of transition operators.\cite{may2014kinetic} To close the resulting set of equations and keep the dynamics tractable, four-body correlators are factorized into pairwise transition operators or two-site correlation within a mean-field type approximation.\cite{wang2018laser} This procedure leads to the following simplified equation of motion for the off-diagonal elements\markchange{, with detailed derivation in the APPENDIX.} \begin{widetext}

-\end{widetext} These equations are the primary results of this paper and are employed in combination with the equation of motion of the population terms.
-In the following we shall examine a number of representative cases in various parameters regimes.
+\end{widetext} These equations are the primary results of this paper and are employed in combination with the equation of motion of the population terms. {\markchange{To solve the equations of motion, Eq.~\eqref{eq:population_eqn} and Eq.~\eqref{eq:pop_eqn_second}, together with the coherence equations Eq.~\eqref{eq:single_exc_coh}, Eq.~\eqref{eq:double_exc_coh}, and Eq.~\eqref{eq:cross_coh}, we use the completeness relation [Eq.~\eqref{eq:completeness}] to reduce the number of independent variables.}} In the following we shall examine a number of representative cases in various parameter regimes.